JetSimon/jetsimon.github.io/posts/flies-in-a-jar-post-mortem.md

 As you can see this was probably my most "viral" game.
 As it got almost 2000 views per day at its peak, and is still getting ~300 views per day still.
 I am very happy with that!
 However, I would like to know *why*.

 My current theory is that itch.io just loves indie horror games that you can play in your web browser.
 A large percentage of players seem to be younger users, and younger users like horror games.
 Also my game is more *unsettling* than straight up scary, with only **one** jumpscare (gasp)!
 I know that I love playing horror games on itch.io.
-I have played almsot every single [horror game by corpsepile](https://itch.io/profile/corpsepile), a developer who definitely makes better games than this one, and who was a huge inspiration.
+I have played almost every single [horror game by corpsepile](https://itch.io/profile/corpsepile), a developer who definitely makes better games than this one, and who was a huge inspiration.

 I also think the community for Lets Plays of horror games is still going really strong.
 As much as people make fun of old PewDiePie content where he just screams into his mic, that never really went away.
 Now it's just done by different YouTubers, like [ManlyBadassHero](https://www.youtube.com/watch?v=7Is-V8PE1y4) or [Adrionic](https://www.youtube.com/watch?v=RZkgtTjHsdI&t=2s).
 Both YouTubers who brought this game to a wider audience.

-My third reason is I think players really like the tacatile feeling of having to dial a phone, open an email, or type an ARG puzzle solution into their browser.
+My third reason is I think players really like the tactile feeling of having to dial a phone, open an email, or type an ARG puzzle solution into their browser.
 But maybe that's just me because I love those things in games.
 My friend [Tim Sheinman](https://tim-sheinman.itch.io/) was also a huge inspiration to this project and also makes games with tactile interfaces and ARG puzzle elements.

 I also think I did a pretty good job on the game itself.
 It looks good for what it is, and it is also somewhat polished for what it is: a game made in a week or so for the Github Game Off Game Jam.

-Anwyays, enough getting into my own head about "why I think something is succesful".
+Anyways, enough getting into my own head about "why I think something is successful".
 It's good to consider these things, but it's better to actually learn game design lessons from the game you make.
 And I learned a few things from this one too!

 First off, I learned a **lot** about scroll bars and Unity.
 They were always a mystery to me, and I never really wanted to put in five minutes to google about them, until I had to make the email client.